Wocked61/PokePull/README.md

 Serving over 10 billion API calls each month!

-All the Pokémon data you'll ever need in one place, easily accessible through a modern free open-source RESTful API.
+All the Pokémon data you'll ever need in one place, easily accessible through a modern, free, open-source RESTful API.

-This is a full RESTful API linked to an extensive database detailing everything about the Pokémon main game series.
+This full RESTful API is linked to an extensive database detailing everything about the Pokémon main game series.

 We've covered everything from Pokémon to Berry Flavors.